GenixPL/coop_test/README.md

 The app should work on macOS, iOS and Android, but I've built it mostly on macOS, so that's the most tested one.

 I didn't pay much attention to UI, I'm not a designer and decided to spend the time on showcasing the code structure.

+Also, widgets' performance isn't optimized, but again - different focus + it doesn't seem to be needed at this point.